-4. No up the nose.
+4. Speaking of nostrils – No “up the nose.”
 Sometimes we forget our perspective and as moms when we photograph newborns we look at them the way a mom would holding them and take a photo.
 Anytime you are shooting a face from below or at an angle, be careful you are not doing ‘up the nose’ shots where you can see up your client’s nostrils.
 This can happen during any type of photography, so it’s good to be aware.
 I still make this mistake all the time when I view photos in post processing.
 It’s especially gross if you end up capturing high definition boogers up there.

-9. Have your clients look places other than your camera.
-You can tell them to look away, look down over their shoulder, look past your camera to provide a different emotion to your photos.
+9. Don’t always have clients stare deeply into the depths of your lens.
+You can tell them to look away, look down over their shoulder, look past your camera to provide a different emotion and variety to your photos.

-10. Give your clients encouragement.
+10. Give your clients encouragement and positivity!
 When they’re in front of the camera they can’t see what they look like and they need to know if they look good.
 When they hit a good pose or you’re taking photos that you know have hit the mark, let them know how good they look.
 Give lots of great positive feedback and you’ll find yourself with a couple of awesome clients who know how to pose for you.

 12. Bring a stepstool with you to all your photography shoots and weddings.

 13. Talk to your clients.
 Getting to know them gives them a sense of trust with you.
 You want your subject to trust that you know what you’re doing and can make them look good.